 Episode 2 Qualifiers – Tuesday, 27/11/18

 The highlight of this episode was Maya Buskila, who is known to many Eurovision fans both in Israel and abroad.
-Maya was offered the chance to represent Israel at Eurovision 2009 but declined.
-She was also (reportedly) considered to represent the country in Dusseldorf 2011 and in Baku 2012.
+Maya was (reportedly) considered to represent Israel at Eurovision in 2009, 2011 and 2012.

 With the renaissance that the contest has had since Netta’s victory, she’s now eager to represent the country on home turf, although during the show it was presented to the viewers as if Assi and Rotem had to “convince” her to audition.
 We’re not sure if anyone actually believed that.
 In fact, it looks as if all the participants of this episode were just an “opening” act for her audition which was the last one of this episode.